Tabular View

 Exporting Tabular View Data

-Once you have the appropriate Date Selector, Group By, and Search Box Filter criteria selected, you can export the data to either a .csv or Excel file.
-The file will show all columns and dates that were selected as part of that criteria, and the filters also apply.
+After you have the appropriate Date Selector, Group By, and Search Box Filter criteria selected, you can export the data to either a .csv file or a .xlsx file.